 However, if you do decide to carry your tiny twosome, be reassured, there are plenty of choices available.

-For economy, I recommend the Malishastik Tandem Twin Carrier.
+For economy, we recommend the Malishastik Tandem Twin Carrier.
 If you’re looking for versatility, the TwinGo Original Baby Carrier is the best twin baby carrier and will see you through many months of closeness, from birth upwards.

-With our varied review of twin carriers above, there is bound be at least one product that will be the best for you and your precious bundles.
+With our varied review of twin carriers above, there is bound to be at least one product that will be the best for you and your precious bundles.